Brian Wayne Wells

 In Quincy, Richard Newcomb purchased another wood pulp plant located at South Front Street in Quincy.
 This pulp plant had previously been owned by the Gem City Paper Company.
 Richard became the sole proprietor of the Quincy wood pulp plant and in 1880 he re-incorporated the business as the Quincy Paper Company.
 The Quincy wood pulp plant was a supplier of both brown packaging paper to the United States market and “strawboard.”
 (As noted above, “strawboard” is another term for “card board.”)
 Under Richard’s sole management the Quincy pulp wood plant became the largest strawboard producing plant in the United States.
 Through his years of business experience in dealing with wood pulp, Richard Newcomb had developed many contacts in the paper industry and become an expert in the paper market of the upper Mississippi River Valley.
 Currently, Richard Newcomb was regarded as the “richest man in town.”

 Ever since meeting him, Richard Newcomb was impressed by the young, dynamic, John Stillwell and his proposal for a new steel wheel company.
 However, the real persuasive factor that made Richard Newcomb interested in the corporate venture was the fact that Samuel Emery was joining this corporate venture and had invested his own money.
 Accordingly, Richard Newcomb also fifth became an investor in the Electric Wheel Company.
-However, the Electric Wheel Company management would learn that they would have share Richard Newcomb’s time and experience with other corporations were a part of Richard Newcomb’s financial porfolio.
-He had his fingers in many different pies.
-Nonetheless, John Stillwell had other reasons for developing a close association with Richard Newcomb.
+John Stillwell’s association with Richard Newcomb was important for another, more personal reason.
 He was starting to become very attracted to the oldest daughter of Richard and Anna Marie (Richie) Newcomb—Elizabeth Marie Newcomb.

 This steam engine would supply the mechanical power that the factory needed.
 To convert the mechanical power into electrical power needed for the electric welding process, he also ordered some dynamos from suppliers in Boston, Massachusetts.
 He also ordered the all the Thomson electric welders that the new company would need from a supplier in Boston.
 By late May of 1890, the new company was up and running–making steel wheels for the agricultural market.